adrienmarcos/adrienmarcos/README.md

 <h3 align="center">
   Hi there!
-I am Adrien Rossato 👋 <br/>
+I am Adrien Rossato!
+I'm a Web Developer 👋 <br/>
-  I am an junior Web Developer studying React and Java/Node at moment
+  I'm studying JS and Java at moment.
+You can see below the technologies that I use the most
 </h3>

 <!--